microsoft/restler-fuzzer/docs/user-guide/Compiling.md

 # Compiling the API Specification

-RESTler analyzer the Swagger/OpenAPI spec and generates a fuzzing grammar, which contains information about parameters and responses for individual requests and the dependencies between requests.
+RESTler analyzes the Swagger/OpenAPI spec and generates a fuzzing grammar, which contains information about parameters and responses for individual requests and the dependencies between requests.

 - To quickly generate the RESTler grammar and templates for other artifacts required for fuzzing, run: